 Implementing and managing ITSM integrations

-This used to be a slow, manual and fragile task.
-Many ITSM integrations were hand-coded, undocumented and took an age to complete.
-They would also not be very well included in project plans, particularly when being built into a bid or tender from a supplier or MSP.
+This was once a slow, manual, and fragile task.
+Many ITSM integrations were hand-coded, undocumented, and took an age to complete.
+They would also not be well considered in project plans, particularly when being built into a bid or tender from a supplier or MSP.
 This is because it has not always been the most glamorous or respected task and behind the scenes, would often be outsourced to a cheap offshore development house (not something MSPs like to share with their customers).
-So, there’s been a lot around service integration that’s been pushed into the shadows, thus making it even more annoying when it goes wrong or takes too long to do.
-Great tips for MPS's: Integrate with your customers' ITSM software

-Global integrations Hubs (or the next generation iPaaS) such as ONEiO, are how the world’s fastest moving businesses now gain all the value of high-performing ITSM within complex service ecosystems.
-Getting new tools connected up into your established ways of working, without having to disrupt existing tools or processes and without having to create long-winded projects for each new software solution you add to your integration network.
+Integration service providers like ONEiO help the world’s fastest-moving businesses gain all the value of high-performing ITSM within complex service ecosystems.
+ONEiO connects new tools to your established infrastructure, without having to disrupt existing tools or processes and without having to create long-winded projects for each new software solution you add to your integration network.

-The real value and ingenuity comes from seeing how integration can enable specialist teams (both inside and outside of IT) to use all their preferred tools, own all their own processes and manage their own data.
+The real value and ingenuity come from seeing how integration can enable specialist teams (both inside and outside of IT) to use all their preferred tools, own all their own processes, and manage their own data.

 These are things that are often undermined or compromised in large integration projects and lead to people disengaging from a change.
-So, using more effective and flexible integration hubs can also quickly support the people and adoption objectives of software integration projects too.
+So, using more effective integration automation platforms can also quickly support the people and adoption objectives of software integration projects too.

 How do you get started?

-If you would like to learn more about our approach to maturing and improving IT Service Management and Service Integration, our expert team would be very happy to talk to you about your ideas and goals.
+If you'd like to learn more about our approach to improving IT Service Management through integrations, our expert team would be happy to talk to you about your ideas and goals.

-We are highly experienced in solving complex ITSM and Service Integration challenges and have developed a SaaS based cutting edge solution for Service Integration, including a wide range of pre-built integrations for the most commonly used software platforms.
+We are highly experienced in solving complex ITSM and Service Integration challenges and have developed a SaaS-based, cutting-edge integration automation solution for Service Integration, including a wide range of pre-built integrations for the most commonly used software platforms.